sigven/oncoEnrichR/pkgdown/index.md

 **oncoEnrichR** can be used to interrogate results from e.g. genetic screens (siRNA/CRISPR), protein proximity labeling, or transcriptomics (differential expression).
-The tool queries a variety of high-quality data resources in order to assemble useful gene annotations and analyses in an interactive report (examples from the report shown below).
+In principle, oncoEnrichR can be relevant for any screen or analysis that produces a list of human gene _hits_ that needs functional annotation and/or prioritization with respect to cancer relevance.
+The tool queries a number of high-quality data resources in order to assemble cancer-relevant annotations and analyses in an interactive report (examples from the report shown below).

 Web-based access to **oncoEnrichR** is available at <font size="4">
 [**https://oncotools.elixir.no**](https://oncotools.elixir.no/tool_runner?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fsigven%2Foncoenrichr%2Foncoenrichr_wrapper%2F1.5.3)</font>
+_The web version of oncoEnrichR is not currently operating with the latest version, we are working to get the latest version in place also in Galaxy._

 <br>